patrickbwarren/transam-triton/EMULATOR.md

 0F6F  DB FC     IN      FC      # input from 8255 port A (data acquired only if control word is 0x98) 0F71  C9        RET             # return
 ```
-#### Notes
+Examining this, first note that the subroutine at `0F5F` doubles up to

-The subroutine at `0F5F` doubles up to perform _two_ functions
+perform _two_ functions depending on the entry point.
+There are two
-depending on the entry point.
-There are two port A (Triton port `FC`)
+port A (Triton port `FC`) operations in this subroutine, but only one
-operations in this subroutine, but only one or the other of them is
+or the other of them is actually useful, depending on the function
-actually useful, depending on the function call.
+call.

 If called at `0F5F` the subroutine _reads_ data from the EPROM: it
 sets the 8255 control word to `0x98` so that the 8255 port A direction